LedFx/LedFx/docs/api.rst

 **highlight**

 | Highlight a segment of a virtual with white, use for editing of virtual segmentations in calibration mode
-| Highlight the last edited segment, or last reordered segment
+| Intended to highlight the last edited segment, or last reordered segment

-| Cleared to -1 on setting calibration mode of a virtual to off
-| Segment must be between 0 and number of segments - 1 inclusive
-| Virtual must be in calibration mode

 | state: defaults to true, explicity send False to turn off highlight
 | device: device id of the device which the segment is to be highlighted on, forced to lower case